-North Carolina Agricultural and Technical State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4501) to award bachelor's, master's, and doctoral degrees.
+North Carolina Agricultural and Technical State University is accredited by the Commission on Colleges the Southern Association of Colleges and Schools to award degrees at the levels of baccalaureate, masters, and doctorate.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of North Carolina Agricultural and Technical State University.